Significant strides, but not enough

 Making motherhood safer is a top priority for UNFPA.
 UNFPA works at all levels to promote universal access to sexual and reproductive health care and rights, including by promoting international maternal health standards and providing guidance and support to health systems.

 UNFPA-supported programmes emphasize capacity development in maternal care, especially the strengthening of human resources and emergency obstetric and newborn care.
-Among its many programmes, UNFPA helps to train midwives, supports emergency obstetric and newborn care networks, and provides essential drugs and family planning services.
+Among its many programmes, UNFPA helps to train midwives, supports emergency obstetric and newborn care facilities and networks, and provides essential drugs and family planning services.
 UNFPA also supports the implementation of maternal death review and response systems, which help officials understand how many women are dying, why, and how to respond.

 UNFPA additionally seeks to make pregnancy and childbirth as safe as possible in emergency settings.
 And UNFPA's work to prevent fistula is calling attention to health systems that are failing to meet the needs of women.
 UNFPA also supports fistula repair programmes, doubling the number of repairs supported between 2010 and 2013.